o3de/o3de.org/content/docs/userguide/editor-automation.md

 ---
-description: ' Use the features of the Python Editor Bindings gem to automate actions and tasks inside of the &ly-editor;. '
+description: ' Use the features of the Python Editor Bindings gem to automate actions and tasks inside of the Lumberyard Editor. '
-title: Automating the &ly-editor; with the Python Editor Bindings gem
+title: Automating the Lumberyard Editor with the Python Editor Bindings gem
 ---
 # Automating the Lumberyard Editor with the Python Editor Bindings gem {#editor-automation}